Owned and Operated #143 - Call by Call Management and HVAC Growth with Joe Crisara

 Joe Crisara: they're learning here.
 So the technology aspect of how to present stuff via zoom, because zoom is the only neutral platform.
 Don't use Google Hangouts or Microsoft Teams.
 Teams because they have to have the Google or the Gmail to be able to receive that.

-Joe Crisara: So basically zoom is the best neutral platform that anybody could get a link and I could present stuff here at service MVP, we launch meetings inside service MVP.
+Joe Crisara: So basically Zoom is the best neutral platform that anybody could get a link and I could present stuff here at service MVP, we launch meetings inside service MVP.
 You don't have to have zoom to be able to look at it.
 It goes on your browser and it brings it up.
 So bottom line is that we teach people how to not just present the information, but how to hide the, make sure the price security is important.

 Joe Crisara: A lot of little details in there, but.
 I think nothing else.
 If you had our class class is 7, 500 to send one performance group a leader plus five people to it.
 You would at least evaluate whether or not you're using all the best practices for pre call mid call.
 And post call because it's not just not just the middle of the call.